 Victoria and Star Child drop us off at the line, where we are beset with a level of anxiety comparable to kids sent off to a new daycare.
 “I hope we can catch the end of Ookay.”
 “We need to make it to the String Cheese Incident Shebang.
 It’s a crazy bonanza of costumes, performers, aerial production, crowd participation and classic songs, not just endless jamming, so you’d like it.
 It’s sick, I promise.”
 “ClaudeFather VonStroke will spin up a rollicking good party before Bassnectar.
-He’ll be at the top of his game for his solo debut here”
+He’ll be at the top of his game for a set that overlaps with Lorin.”

 The temperature lowers as the sun starts to set and the line goes on and on, affording me a solid scenario to knuckle down and wrap the LED strips and EL wire around my limbs, secured by velcro, safety pins and light-up armbands.
 It’s a process, for sure.
 Victoria and Star Child stop back by after an hour with some pizza and the Nectar rendezvous plan set for midnight.
 Suited up and raring to go, I befriend those in front of us, Max and Nora, as they become enamored with Excalibur.
 At the 90-minute mark, we’re included in the next group of 20 and deemed the Laser Pandas, after one member’s tattoo of a fierce panda firing lasers out of its eyes – amongst an incredible canvas of badass, eastern iconography on his back.